dchohfi/KeyValueObjectMapping/README.md

 * Using [`CocoaPods`][CocoaPods], the easier way to manage dependencies on Objective-C world.

 * Using [`iOS-Universal-Framework`][iOS-Universal-Framework]
-	Since **KeyValueObjectMapping** uses [`iOS-Universal-Framework`][iOS-Universal-Framework] to build and compile the project, you can easily drag the *.framework* that **iOS-Universal-Framework** generates into your application, import the header *DCKeyValueObjectMapping.h* and start using the framework.
+	Since **KeyValueObjectMapping** uses [`iOS-Universal-Framework`][iOS-Universal-Framework] to build and compile the project, you can easily compile and drag the *.framework* that **iOS-Universal-Framework** generates into your application, import the header *DCKeyValueObjectMapping.h* and start using the framework.

-	* There is a zip of the *.framework* here: https://github.com/downloads/dchohfi/KeyValueObjectMapping/KeyValueObjectMapping.framework.zip

 	* Required import:

 	```objc